 The redevelopment of the site began in July 2016 first with the construction of Portner Flats, and immediately following with the commencement of construction of the 288 unit, market rate building at 1441 U Street market rate building with ground floor retail, which is expected to be delivered in the Fall of 2018.

 The development of Portner Flats was financed with tax exempt bonds issued by the District of Columbia Housing Finance Agency (DCHFA) and 4% tax credits through the Low Income Housing Tax Credit program (LIHTC).
 Prudential Mortgage Capital Company (PMCC) underwrote the FHA insured construction and permanent loans through the 221(d)4 program, with the AFL-CIO Housing Investment Trust purchasing the Ginnie MAE securities.
 Boston Financial served as the Tax Credit Syndicator and Capital One as the LIHTC investor.
 Owner financing (the joint venture team) provided internal subsidy to expand the number of affordable apartments and the amenity package.
 Clark Construction completed the project utilizing a Project Labor Agreement (PLA) for the construction of Portner Flats.
 The building was designed by Eric Colbert & Associates.
-Eagle Point Management serves as property manager.
+Rose Community Management serves as property manager.

 Learn more at: portnerflats.com